DEVELOPING A LATINO ENTREPRENEURSHIP PIPELINE IN THE EDUCATION SECTOR

 You do not have to be incorporated but you can apply if you are already incorporated.

 Anyone over 18 years old with a true passion for helping students achieve their full potential and tackling the problems impacting equity and quality of education in the public education sector is welcomed to apply to this track.
-Because space is limited, applications will be assessed based on levels of experience and educational backgrounds including education, business, phycology, marketing, engineering, public affairs, among others.
+Because space is limited, applications will be assessed based on levels of experience and educational backgrounds including education, business, marketing, engineering, public affairs, among others.
 This will allow us to ensure that we have a critical mass of superpowers and backgrounds on each team.
 After all, without diversity there is no creativity and without creativity there is no innovation.

 ¡Claro que no!
 This is not a technology-focused event.
 Solutions might include both EDtech and non EDtech solutions as long as they are disruptive approaches with our students’ success front and center.
 The hackathon track is not the traditionally coding hackathon.
 In fact, there will be no coding involved.
 After all, Hacker means more than a computer person.
-As the Oxford English Dictionary defines it, Hacker also means “a person or thing that cuts roughly”.
+As the Oxford English Dictionary defines it, a Hacker is “a person or thing that cuts roughly”.
 In the Hacker’s track, you would learn how to cut through though problems impacting the lives of students and come up with solutions to disrupt the education system.
 We will provide participants with guidance and resources to quickly prototype a solution whether that is an online application or an afterschool program.

 No. Just your passion and creative juices!
 This hackathon starts with Problems of Practice (PoP), which will be previously formulated on well documented gaps on topics such as supports for students and community engagement, diversity at all levels of the system, recruitment of and training for educators, personalized learning as it pertains to English language learners, among others.
 Selected applicants will be given the option to rank the PoPs by preference and we will do our best to place them in one of their top choices.